Liar Liar poster

 Disruption

-Fletcher misses Max's birthday party entirely due to a sexual encounter with his boss Miranda.
-Max, devastated, makes a birthday wish that his dad cannot tell a lie for one whole day—and it comes true.
+Fletcher misses Max's birthday party to have sex with his boss Miranda.
+Max, devastated by another broken promise, makes a birthday wish: that his father couldn't tell a lie for one whole day.
+The wish magically comes true.

 5